VINYL

 Sound rating

 Underlay and core construction together set how vinyl sounds underfoot.
-We spec for the rooms below as well as the room being floored.
+We spec for the spaces below as well as the space being floored.

 -